Warwick-iGEM-2021/warwick-igem-2021.github.io/content/Attributions.md

 - iGEM Stonybrook, for organising the Cyanobacteria Symposium
 - iGEM Taiwan, for organising the iASK Symposium
 - iGEM Manchester, for hosting wiki development codeathons
+- iGEM LMSU, for hosting the FEM club